- Raising eels without mud - Easy to care for, effective

 Raising eels without mud in composite tanks

-Unlike traditional eel farming in earthen ponds, Mr. Le Van Hot, Xom Lon A hamlet, Vinh My A commune, chose a new direction with a mud-free eel farming model in composite tanks.
-With a total investment of more than 1 billion VND, he installed 50 tanks, each 4 m2, and raised about 2,000 fry.
+Unlike the traditional eel farming in earthen ponds, Mr. Le Van Hot, Xom Lon A hamlet, Vinh My A commune, chose a new direction with the mud-free eel farming model in composite tanks.
+With a total investment of more than 1 billion VND, he installed 50 tanks, each 4 m2, raising about 2,000 fry.

 According to Mr. Hot: "Raising eels without mud has many outstanding advantages, easy to control the water environment, reduce the risk of disease, save space and care.
 Every day, change the water 2-3 times with well water to ensure hygiene.
 In addition, Mr. Hot also regularly sorts eels by size to avoid loss."